BlueAlmost/zfft-orchard/README.md

 The zig versions of the fft algorithms attempt to remain as close to the original c-code as possible, while still following zig idioms.
 A more liberal translation approach was taken with regard to the supporting code (butterflies, luts, etc.).

-The name of this zig-code repo **"fft-orchard"** is deliberately chosen to be similar in name as an acknowledgement to the original **"fft-garden"**
+The name of this zig-code repo **"fft-orchard"** is deliberately chosen to be similar in name as an acknowledgement to the original **"fft-garden"**.

 ### Verification test
 Issuing a ***'zig build test'*** will run verification tests on fft algorithm results, and all associated utilities.